How to Age Gracefully: 10 Habits Every Woman Should Embrace

 7. Make Self-Care a Ritual, Not a Reward

-Self-care isn’t selfish—it’s survival.
+Self-care isn’t selfish; it’s essential for survival.
 For me, that means quiet mornings, bubble baths, long walks, and luxurious skincare, even if it’s just coconut oil.

 This is how you age gracefully and enjoy life to the fullest: by treating yourself like someone worth caring for, because you are.